 And they are really easy to add to your bike.
 Attach your cadence sensor to one of your bike’s crank arms–that’s it!

 With a cadence sensor, we can measure our body’s energy output in the form of rotations per minute (RPM).
-Knowing that information can help you stay on track of keeping your RPM at a set rate or trying high and low cadence intervals.
+Knowing that information can help you stay on track by keeping your RPM at a set rate or trying high and low cadence intervals.

 So let’s take a look at the top five devices that need your attention.

 Garmin Cadence Sensor 2

 It’s super easy to install and ideal for quickly switching between bikes with no exposed parts to line up.
 Attach and get riding.

 Ant+ connectivity and Bluetooth Low Energy technology let you sync to Garmin Connect and other training apps, compatible devices, and fitness equipment for better data when you ride indoors and outdoors.